 The one-dimensional Su-Schrieffer-Heeger model, one among the simplest to host topological properties, has long served as an archetype of a topological structure [45].
-Our extended SSH model, with two distinct real intercell couplings yet a complex intracell coupling, is found to exhibit a trivial and two nontrivial topological phases characterized by the non-Hermitian winding numbers $w = \{0, \pm 1\}$ , respectively.
+Our generalized SSH model, with two distinct real intercell couplings yet a complex intracell coupling, is found to exhibit a trivial and two nontrivial topological phases characterized by the non-Hermitian winding numbers $w = \{0, \pm 1\}$ , respectively.
 Although these are not affected by the degree of non-Hermiticity, yet they are sensitive to the phase of the hopping term (Peierls phase).
 A topologically protected mode, lying at the interface between the two halves of a structure bearing different Peierls phases, is seen to be robust against disorder and of potential interest to topological lasing.
 Dynamic control of the spatial profile of this zero mode can be efficiently achieved through spatial adiabatic passage.

-The emergence of topological phenomena in a simple onedimensional setting has clearly inspired a number of experimental investigations and remarkably using rather different platforms such as, e.g., ultracold atoms [86, 87], superconducting qbits [64] and RLC circuits [88].
-Onedimensional periodic [51] and quasiperiodic [85] waveguide arrays have recently provided a complementary window into the physics of topological photonic structures.
-It is within such a framework that aspects of the model here proposed may be tested.
-In particular, structures based on coupled ring resonators subject to synthetic gauge fields control are envisaged as promising.
-Synthetic gauge fields can in fact be realized via dynamically modulated couplers [62, 63] and via thermal or electro-optic modulators [33, 65, 66].
+The emergence of topological phenomena in a simple one-dimensional setting has clearly inspired a number of experimental investigations using various platforms such as superconducting qubits [64], ultracold atoms [88,89], and resistor-inductor-capacitor circuits [90].
+One-dimensional periodic [51] and quasiperiodic [87] waveguide arrays have recently provided a complementary window into the physics of topological photonic structures.
+Within such a framework, aspects of our model can be achieved with promising platforms based on coupled ring resonators subject to synthetic gauge fields.
+Such fields can be realized and even tuned via thermal or electro-optic modulators [33,65,66] or more versatile couplers [62,63], some of which would allow for all-optical control as well as time-dependent in situ tunability [63].
+It is also worthwhile stressing that all our results hinge on the tight-binding Hamiltonian of Eq.
+(1) with a variable phase $\phi$ as a control parameter.
+Hence our results could be implemented in non-Hermitian tight-binding network systems [91] without resorting to the notion of synthetic gauge fields.